 Queretaro: No advisory is in effect.

-San Luis Potosi: Exercise caution in the state of San Luis Potosi.
-U.S. government personnel may travel outside the City of San Luis Potosi only during daylight hours on toll roads, and must return to the city of San Luis Potosi to abide by a curfew of 1 a.m. to 6 a.m.
+San Luis Potosi: U.S. government personnel may travel outside the city of San Luis Potosi only during daylight hours on toll roads, and must abide by the Embassy-imposed curfew of 1 a.m. to 6 a.m.

-Tamaulipas: Matamoros, Nuevo Laredo, Reynosa, and Tampico are major cities in Tamaulipas.
-Defer all non-essential travel to the state of Tamaulipas.
-Throughout the state violent crime, including homicide, armed robbery, carjacking, kidnapping, extortion, and sexual assault, pose significant safety risks.
+Tamaulipas (includes Matamoros, Nuevo Laredo, Reynosa, and Tampico): U.S. citizens should defer all non-essential travel to the state of Tamaulipas due to violent crime, including homicide, armed robbery, carjacking, kidnapping, extortion, and sexual assault.
+The number of reported kidnappings in Tamaulipas is among the highest in Mexico.
 State and municipal law enforcement capacity is limited to nonexistent in many parts of Tamaulipas.
-Violent conflicts between rival criminal elements and/or the Mexican military can occur in all parts of the region and at all times of the day.
-Violent criminal activity occurs more frequently along the northern border.
-While no highway routes through Tamaulipas are considered safe, the highways between Matamoros-Ciudad Victoria, Reynosa-Ciudad Victoria, Ciudad Victoria-Tampico, Monterrey-Nuevo Laredo, Matamoros-Reynosa, and Monterrey-Reynosa, are more prone to criminal activity.
-Organized criminal groups sometimes target public and private passenger buses traveling through Tamaulipas.
+Violent criminal activity occurs more frequently along the northern border and organized criminal groups may target public and private passenger buses traveling through Tamaulipas.
 These groups sometimes take all passengers hostage and demand ransom payments.
-In Tamaulipas, U.S. government employees are subject to movement restrictions and a curfew between midnight and 6 a.m.
+U.S. government personnel are subject to movement restrictions and a curfew between midnight and 6 a.m.
 Matamoros, Reynosa, Nuevo Laredo, and Ciudad Victoria have experienced numerous gun battles and attacks with explosive devices in the past year.
-The number of reported kidnappings in Tamaulipas is among the highest in Mexico, and the number of U.S. citizens reported to the consulates in Matamoros and Nuevo Laredo as being kidnapped, abducted, or disappearing involuntarily in 2014 has also increased.

 Tlaxcala: No advisory is in effect.